In My Country (2004 film): Plot

 The film takes place during the South African Truth and Reconciliation Commission (TRC) hearings between 1995 and 1996.
-The Afrikaner poet Anna Malan (Juliette Binoche) is a South African broadcaster covering the Truth and Reconciliation Commission hearings.
-While her husband remains supportive, her work causes friction with her parents and younger brother Boetie (Langley Kirkwood), who are struggling to come to terms with Black majority rule.
+The Afrikaner poe, Anna Malan is a South African broadcaster covering the Truth and Reconciliation Commission hearings.
+While her husband remains supportive, her work causes friction with her parents and younger brother Boetie, who are struggling to come to terms with Black majority rule.
 Due to increasing crime and cattle rustling, Malan's family are uncertain about their place in post–Apartheid South Africa.

-While attending a press conference in Cape Town, Anna meets up with her black colleague, the sound engineer Dumi Mkhalipi (Menzi Ngubane).
-She also encounters the African American journalist Langston Whitfield (Samuel L. Jackson), who has been sent by The Washington Post to interview the former South African Army Colonel De Jager (Brendan Gleeson), who has been accused of human rights violations.
-While initially hostile towards White South Africans particularly Afrikaners, Whitfield forges a working relationship with Anna and Dumi.
+While attending a press conference in Cape Town, Anna meets up with her black colleague, the sound engineer Dumi Mkhalipi.
+She also encounters the African American journalist Langston Whitfield, who has been sent by The Washington Post to interview the former South African Army Colonel De Jager, who has been accused of human rights violations.
+While initially hostile towards White South Africans, particularly Afrikaners, Whitfield forges a working relationship with Anna and Dumi.

 Anna, Dumi, and Langston travel the country covering the Truth and Reconciliation Commission's hearings.
 The hearings are predicated around the concepts of restorative justice and Ubuntu; the belief that a universal bond connects all humanity.
 The TRC involve victims testifying about their experiences and perpetrators confessing to their crimes in return for an offer of amnesty.
 While most of the perpetrators are white and victims are black, one hearing involves a group of black guerrillas who killed members of a white farming family.
 Due to the African American experience with racism in the United States and the unrepentant behavior of several perpetrators, Whitfield is initially dismissive of Ubuntu.

 During the course of their work, Whitfield befriends Dumi and Anna.
 When their car breaks down in the gramadeolas, Anna and her colleagues are forced to spend the night together at the home of an Afrikaner farmer.
 Despite their philosophical differences, Anna and Whitfield come to develop romantic feelings for each other.
 Besides covering the TRC hearings, Whitfield also interviews De Jager, an unrepentant racist who claims that he was following orders but believes that he has been made a scapegoat by the South African government.